 My guitar collection - Acoustics

 Introduced in 2013, the 12-string was one of Bill Collings’ latest creations.
 With a much smaller, single 0-sized body, this model adds an entirely personal voice to the great pantheon of 12-string guitars, commonly with much larger bodies.
-No wonder it has become quite popular under fingerstyle players although strumming fits this guitar just as well.
-As many of the Collings acoustic guitar models, the 12-string is standard available in 3 versions: 01, with mahogany sides and back, the most ornate 03 version, and, as seen here, the 02H version with East Indian rosewood back and sides and standard herringbone (‘H’) binding.
+No wonder it has become quite popular among fingerstyle players although strumming fits this guitar just as well.
+As many of the Collings acoustic guitar models, the 12-string comes by default in 3 versions: 01, with mahogany sides and back, the most ornate 03 version, and the 02H version with East Indian rosewood back and sides and standard herringbone (‘H’) top purfling, as seen here.
 The body has a 19” length, 4” depth, and 13¾” lower bout width.
-Standard on all 3 versions, the top is Sitka spruce, the neck Honduran mahogany, and the fingerboard ebony with a shorter 24⅞” scale length and 12 frets to the neck.
-The 02H in particular has abalone diamond and squared position markers on the fretboard.
+Standard on all 3 versions, the top is Sitka spruce, the neck Honduran mahogany, and the fingerboard ebony with a shorter 24⅞” scale length and 12 frets to the body.
+The 02H in particular has abalone diamond and squares position markers on the fretboard.
 The slotted headstock has an ebony veneer and Golden Age Restoration tuning machines with cream buttons.
-Of course many other options for tonewood and adornments are available, one of them seen here in the form of a gorgeous sunburst (‘SB’) top.
+Of course many other options for tonewoods and adornments are available, one of them seen here in the form of a gorgeous 2-style Sunburst (‘SB’) top.
 For more information on this model, visit:

 The story behind this guitar